Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Introduction

-Considering all these pros and cons, one deduces that understanding the mechanism of biofilm growth within confined systems for biofilm utilization is significant for human-desired biofilm control.
-To summarize and elaborate on this significance, there are three major points: (1) One can prevent undesired biofilm attachment and conduct efficient biofilm removal \cite{zhai_acs_biofilm}.
-(2) One may utilize the physics to promote efficient usage of biofilm as ELM, e.g., clean energy applications \cite{biofilm_clean_energy}.
+Considering all these pros and cons, understanding the mechanisms of biofilm growth within confined systems is crucial for humanly-desirable control of biofilm, particularly in three major applications: (1) Prevent undesired biofilm attachment and conduct efficient biofilm removal \cite{zhai_acs_biofilm}.
+(2) Using biophysics to promote the effective usage of biofilm as ELM, e.g., clean energy applications \cite{biofilm_clean_energy}.
 (3) By combining both the pros and cons to enable biofilm control to design customized devices and sensors \cite{biofilm_control_ref}.
-From both three points, we identify a major goal that may potentially bring in the solutions for biofilm control: design porous structural materials that can control biofilm growth.
-Following our points, two problems naturally arise as efficient biofilm control and utilization, (1) Conducting experiments on biofilm is time-consuming, making it extremely difficult the characterize and benchmark in a timely effort; (2) Directly modify the structures of porous materials to test the corresponding biofilm growth properties is not straightforward and making the investigation even more time-consuming.
+Towards achieving such applications, we identify a major design challenge for biofilm control: designing porous structural materials that can control biofilm growth.
+However, two problems naturally arise in our road towards efficient biofilm control and utilization: (1) Conducting experiments on biofilm is time-consuming due to the lengthy growth process, hence characterizing and benchmarking changes in the bacterial environment cannot be achieved in a time-efficient manner; (2) Directly modifying the structures of porous materials in a multi-parametric way to test the corresponding biofilm growth is not straightforward and causes the investigation to be even more time-consuming.
 Hence, novel techniques that can bypass this ``trial-and-error'' approach is of urgent need.